phpsci/phpsci-ext/docs/initializers.md

 - `int` $cols - Number of columns of target CArray
 ###### Return

-- `stdClass` - MemoryPointer with CArray full of zeros
+- `CArray` - MemoryPointer with CArray full of zeros

 ---